Why It’s Important to Clean an Outdoor Swimming Pool

 - Algae growth becomes severe

-- Equipment stops working properly
+- The equipment stops working properly

 - Chemical balance becomes difficult to manage